jnk0le/random/pipeline cycle test/README.md

 word loads can be consumed by ALU in next cycle

 byte/half loads can be consumed in secend cycle (1 extra cycle)

+two loads (targeting dtcm or cache or both) can be dual issued if each pair is targeting different bank (even and odd words)

+simultaneous access to dtcm and dcache at the same (even or odd) bank can be dual issued (but slippery: 2 cycles of loop invariant stalls) if the load pairs are targeting different bank than previous ones (indexed or not doesn't matter)

 ### stores